Code-Differently-Curriculum/U5S2-WhileAndDo-WhileLoops/ReadMe.md

 #### Step 02

-In the package `partB.ex01` complete the `DoWhileLoop` per the following:
+In the package `partB.ex01` complete the `DoWhileLoop1` per the following:

     Create a program that has an array of integers with five unique values Utilize a do/while loop to print out each of the unique elements of the array